jpane24/OVtool/README.md

   - `n_reps`: the number of repetitions represents the number of times an unobserved confounder is simulated at each effect size and rho combination. **The package defaults to 50.
-Fifty repetitions should be sufficient, but the analyst may need to reduce or increase the number of repetitions.**
+We find that fifty repetitions is sufficient in most cases, but the analyst may need to increase the number of repetitions if the plotted contours are not sufficiently smooth.**

 Optional arguments include: